underscorejho/letter-learner/README.md

 3. Open the folder you extracted the files to and right click 'index.html'.
 4. Choose to open the file with a web browser of your choice.
 5. Learn your letters!

-Note: these instructions are intended for use while this website is not live.